-The page is pretty much dedicated to this writer’s incredible excitement over getting published in 2015.
+The page is pretty much began with this writer’s incredible excitement over getting published in 2015.
 Begun as a journal of sorts, it is intended to track a journey from first book to last.
 HEUER LOST AND FOUND, released April 23, 2015, continues to grow and capture the the imaginations of those who find it.
 Encouraged, I released my sophomore effort SCOOTER NATION on March 11, 2016.
-A third effort, SHELL GAME, is not far behind.
+A third effort, SHELL GAME, is set to release September 21, 2017.
 Where the muse comes from is a long and sometimes strange story, but I continue to embrace it as long as it is kind enough to touch me.
 I don’t know if writing ever has an end date, but if it does, this commentary can live on.
 Cheers, and happy reading!

 January 31, 2015